turkeryilmaz/openairinterface5g/doc/LDPC_AAL_OFFLOAD_SETUP.md

 > IMPORTANT NOTE:
 > - Currently, we only support using the Virtual Functions (VFs) of the Intel vRAN accelerators, but not the Physical Function (PF).
-> - One key advantage of using VFs is that this allows us to share the accelerator with other DU instances one the same machine, which is common in practice.
+> - One key advantage of using VFs is that this allows us to share the accelerator with other DU instances on the same machine, which is common in practice.

-If you are using an Intel vRAN accelerator, you will need to use the the [pf_bb_config](https://github.com/intel/pf-bb-config) tool to configure the accelerator beforehand.
+If you are using an Intel vRAN accelerator, you will need to use the [pf_bb_config](https://github.com/intel/pf-bb-config) tool to configure the accelerator beforehand.

 #### pf_bb_config
 For more details, please consult the `pf_bb_config` README.